Kansas Alternative Teacher Certification

-Candidates for alternative teacher certification in Kansas must take and pass the Praxis II content-area exam appropriate to the endorsement(s) sought.
-For career and technical subjects where a Praxis II exam is not offered candidates must take a recognized industry certification exam.
+Candidates for alternative teacher certification in Kansas must take and pass the Praxis content-area exam appropriate to the endorsement(s) sought.
+For career and technical subjects where a Praxis subject exam is not offered, candidates must take a recognized industry certification exam.
 Read more about the required exams through the Kansas Department of Education website.

 Transferring Teaching Licenses from Another State

 Those who hold teaching certificates in other states may qualify for licensure by reciprocity.
-Kansas requires that candidates have completed a bachelor’s degree and teacher preparation program.
+Kansas requires that licensure candidates complete a bachelor’s degree and teacher preparation program.
 Candidates must also have passed the appropriate licensure examinations or their equivalent in another state.
 For more information, visit our teaching certificate reciprocity guide or contact the Kansas State Department of Education.